saltyorg/docs/docs/saltbox/upgrade/traefik3.md

 # Traefik 3.0 Upgrade

 Saltbox has undergone some major breaking changes which land with the release and integration of Traefik 3.0.

+Due to the amount of changes related to Traefik we recommend that all containers are redeployed by running their respective tags.

-Those changes include
+Those changes include:

 1. Upgrade Traefik to version 3.0
     1. HTTP validation for certificates is no longer enabled by default.